 Overstock takes its emails so seriously that it’s come up with its own term for them: “Omail.”
 This omail announces 5% rewards and a free shipping offer, as well as a 10%-off coupon.

 Welcome Email Templates

 These emails don’t have a great deal of text, do they?
 Hardly any of them have paragraphs; most of them are strong offers paired with great visuals.

 The visuals may be tricky.
 But perhaps you can put something together that’s quite compelling without a great deal of effort.
 Take a look first at some DIY photo editing tools.
 Use a piece of photo editing software like GIMP to write a big “Welcome” over one of your hero images and use that as a banner of your email.
 Or, use the collage tool of PicMonkey to put all of your products together into a cool-looking collage.

 Now, the templates.
 You’ll see that the emails above fit generally into three themes: 1) telling a story of the store (and communicating the brand), 2) showcasing its products, or 3) making special offers.
 We’ll give you the templates for all three.
 Although you’ll probably want to customize these quite a bit, here are some barebones that you can structure an email around.

 1. Your story

 Welcome Email Apps

 The Shopify App Store has all the apps you need to improve your store, and email marketing is one of the functionalities that are especially well-covered.

-Here are three free apps that will help you generate automated welcome emails when someone signs for your email list.
+Here are three apps that will help you generate automated welcome emails when someone signs for your email list.
 Click through to the apps to understand how they work and how they can be integrated to your store.